 UBID is governed by a Board of Trustees that are elected by the eligible landowners of the Improvement District for staggered three-year terms.
-There are typically five trustees on the Board at a given time.
-However, due to a Trustee resignation in April 2020, there are currently four Trustees; and due to the ongoing COVID-19 pandemic, two of the four Trustees are currently beyond their elected term but are staying on to maintain quorum.

-Elections are conducted after the Annual General Meeting (AGM), which is held between January 1 and April 30 each year.
-The AGM was anticipated in April 2020; however, it was postponed due to the declaration of a Provincial State of Emergency, and is now scheduled for September 10, 2020.
-As of the writing of this report, nominations for the three vacating Trustee positions have closed, with three candidate names being put forward.
-Therefore, the new Trustees are to be acclaimed, and no election will be necessary.
+There are typically five trustees on the Board at any given time.
+Elections are conducted after the Annual General Meeting (AGM), which is normally held between January 1 and April 30 each year.
+The AGM was anticipated in April 2020; however, it was postponed due to the declaration of a Provincial State of Emergency, and took place on September 10, 2020.
+During the study process, a Trustee resigned in April 2020 and two Trustees stayed beyond their elected term in order to maintain quorum.
+By September 2020, all five of the Board of Trustee positions had been duly filled.